2016 League of Legends World Championship: Legacy

 Viewership numbers were higher than those for the 2015 League of Legends World Championship.
 43 million unique viewers saw the finals and peak concurrent viewership for the finals was 14.7 million; 370 million hours of esports were streamed over the course of the entire world championship.
 The final prize pool, which included fan contributions via purchase of in-game items, was worth $6.7 million.
 The total cumulative daily unique impressions (the amount of unique viewers that tuned in every day via online and television channels) reached 396 million.

-LA 2024, which is overseeing the Los Angeles bid for the 2024 Summer Olympics, was inspired by the success of this edition of the League of Legends World Championship to plan and include esports in the Olympic Games if they win the bid.
+LA 2024, who oversaw the Los Angeles bid for the 2024 Summer Olympics, was inspired by the success of this edition of the League of Legends World Championship to plan and include esports in the Olympic Games if they win the bid.
 Casey Wasserman, the chairman of LA 2024, suggested using technology used in certain segments of the League of Legends World Championship such as augmented reality and virtual reality to make the Olympics more accessible to a younger demographic.
+In September 2017, the International Olympic Committee (IOC) awarded the 2024 Summer Olympics to Paris, France, whilst Los Angeles would host the 2028 edition.
+The IOC would itself invest in esports by launching the Olympic Esports Week in 2022, which expanded to the Olympic Esports Series in 2023.
+In July 2024, the Olympic Esports Games were launched, with the first edition planned for 2025 in Saudi Arabia.